avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/FullStack.md

 # Introduction

-Our OT microservices full stack setup is crafted with a modern and modular architecture, prioritizing scalability and efficiency.
-The system features dedicated APIs for managing employees (**Employee**), salaries (**Salary**), and attendance(**Attendance**), ensuring precision in workforce-related processes.At the heart of our system lies **PostgreSQL**, a reliable database renowned for handling structured data, providing a robust foundation for crucial business information. **ScyllaDB**, a powerful NoSQL database, excels in efficiently managing large datasets, making it particularly valuable in scenarios where high performance and scalability are essential.
-Additionally, **Redis** plays a crucial role as an in-memory data store, enhancing system responsiveness by quickly providing access to frequently used information.This combination of technologies forms the backbone of our microservices.
+**Modern and Modular Architecture**
+Our OT microservices full stack setup is designed with a contemporary and modular architecture, placing a strong emphasis on scalability and efficiency.

+**Dedicated APIs for Workforce Management**
+The system incorporates dedicated APIs for managing crucial aspects of the workforce, including employees (Employee), salaries (Salary), and attendance (Attendance).
+This ensures precision in handling workforce-related processes.

+**Central Role of PostgreSQL**
+At the core of our system is PostgreSQL, a reliable and widely acclaimed relational database known for its proficiency in handling structured data.
+It provides a robust foundation for storing and managing crucial business information.

+**ScyllaDB for Large Datasets**
+The system leverages ScyllaDB, a powerful NoSQL database, known for its efficiency in managing large datasets.
+This makes it particularly valuable in scenarios where high performance and scalability are essential.

+**Redis for Enhanced System Responsiveness**
+Playing a crucial role, Redis serves as an in-memory data store.
+Its purpose is to enhance system responsiveness by swiftly providing access to frequently used information.
+This contributes to a more agile and responsive overall system.

+**Technological Backbone**
+The combination of PostgreSQL, ScyllaDB, and Redis forms the robust technological backbone of our microservices architecture.
+This strategic blend of technologies ensures a reliable, scalable, and high-performance foundation for our system.

 ***
 # Prerequisites